From TALSIM Docs

 In the following, these are discussed in the order in which they are reasonably processed.

-When creating a new reservoir for the first time, a window containing the base data describing the reservoir appears.
-Later, the window can be opened by clicking the button Base Data in the upper right corner of the reservoir window.
-The most important characteristics of the reservoir should be entered here.
+When creating a new storage for the first time, a window containing the base data describing the storage appears.
+Later, the window can be opened by clicking the button Base Data in the upper right corner of the storage window.
+The most important characteristics of the storage should be entered here.

 - Bottom (storage volume=0)